Gustav Siegfried Eins: Broadcasts

-Most of Der Chefs diatribes were directed against low- and middle-ranking Nazi Party officials, the so-called Partei Kommune, which he portrayed as selfish, corrupt and sexually depraved gangsters whose behaviour shamefully contrasted with 'the devotion to duty shown by our brave troops freezing to death in Russia'.
+Most of "Der Chef's" diatribes were directed against low- and middle-ranking Nazi Party officials, the so-called Partei Kommune, which he portrayed as selfish, corrupt and sexually depraved gangsters whose behaviour shamefully contrasted with 'the devotion to duty shown by our brave troops freezing to death in Russia'.

 The first broadcast was on the evening of 23 May 1941 and the final broadcast in late October 1943.
 The scripting ostensibly had the Gestapo storm the station and shoot Der Chef.
 Unfortunately, the recording engineer who played the transcription did not understand German, and played the "death" of Der Chef twice.

 The station was replaced by Soldatensender Calais.